guyinacube/powerapps-docs-pr/articles/guided-learning/learning-understand-basics-forms.md

   ![Pencil icon](./media/learning-understand-basics-forms/edit-template.png)

 ## Create a form ##
-Create a form so that we can add a cascading drop-down control.
-Eventually, we want to create a cascading drop-down control so when a zone is selected, the correct division codes for that zone appear in the list.
+Create a form to add a cascading drop-down control.
+Eventually, we want to have a cascading drop-down control so that when a zone is selected, the correct division codes for that zone appear in the list.

 1. In **IssuesLog**, click or tap the plus sign (+) in the upper right-hand corner to create a new item.
 A new blank form appears.

   **Note:** When working with forms, you're working with independent sections of the form called data cards.
 When you select the form, you'll see at the lower left-hand corner a file called **EditForm1** that has several different data cards in it.
 Each data card is independent and can have its own unique formatting.
 This is different from a gallery where if you make a change to one section, it affects the entire gallery.

 2. Select the title of a data card in the form and then drag the data card to a different location in the form.
 In the example, the **Title** data card is moved to the top of the form.
-You can also move data cards from the right-hand pane in the same way.
+You can also move data cards by using options in the right-hand pane.

 3. Click or tap **Comments** to select that data card and, in the right-hand pane, click or tap **Edit Multiline Text**.
 The size of the **Comments** data card automatically expands.